Workforce Tech, Nonprofits, Clean Energy

 IREC has been at the forefront of clean energy workforce development for 40 years, helping to build career pathways in fields like weatherization, solar, and energy efficiency.
 Their deep expertise, combined with our experience designing worker-centered technology, made for a natural partnership.

 From the start, we worked side by side with IREC to understand their goals.
 We weren’t just developing software—we were designing a system that could help job seekers, training providers, and employers navigate a fast-growing industry.
-That meant asking the right questions, understanding the challenges workers face, and ensuring that Green Workforce Connect would be a meaningful resource, not just another job board.
+That meant asking the right questions, understanding the challenges workers face, and ensuring that Green Workforce Connect would be a meaningful resource.

 Phase One: A Dedicated Hub for Weatherization Careers